The holidays are hard for vegetarians. When turkey, ham, corned beef, and pork roast are highlights of the holiday dinner, what do vegetarians eat?

 With this vegetarian pot pie you really don't need to do anything else to make your holiday dinner special.

-Or you could also make that vegetarian gravy.
+Or you could also make a vegetarian gravy.
 It isn’t hard to make a vegetarian gravy that’s full of balanced umami flavor.
 This recipe uses olive oil as the fat, and mushrooms for the main savory punch.

 Once you’ve got the main course, and your most important mashed potato and gravy combo taken care of, you are pretty set as a vegetarian.